tdorssers/TeslaPy/README.md

 When you pass an empty string as passcode or factor to the constructor and your account has MFA enabled, then the module will cancel the transaction and this exception will be raised: `CustomOAuth2Error: (login_cancelled) User cancelled login`.

-:memo: If you get a `requests.exceptions.HTTPError: 400 Client Error: endpoint_deprecated:_please_update_your_app for url: https://owner-api.teslamotors.com/oauth/token` then it is time to pull this repository.
+If you get a `requests.exceptions.HTTPError: 400 Client Error: endpoint_deprecated:_please_update_your_app for url: https://owner-api.teslamotors.com/oauth/token` then you are probably using an old version of this module.
 As of January 29, 2021, Tesla updated this endpoint to follow [RFC 7523](https://tools.ietf.org/html/rfc7523) and requires the use of the SSO service (auth.tesla.com) for authentication.

 ## Demo applications

+The source repository contains three demo applications.

-*cli.py* is a simple CLI application that can use almost all functionality of the TeslaPy module.
+[cli.py](https://github.com/tdorssers/TeslaPy/blob/master/cli.py) is a simple CLI application that can use almost all functionality of the TeslaPy module.
 The filter option allows you to select a vehicle if more than one vehicle is linked to your account.
 API output is JSON formatted:

 ```
 usage: cli.py [-h] -e EMAIL [-p [PASSWORD]] [-t PASSCODE]  [-u FACTOR] [-f FILTER] [-a API]